greggman/vertexshaderart/README.md

     *   Concat all the css used by the visualizer and save in `server/vertexshaderart/client/vsart.css`

+    *   Extract all the shaders from HTML into JavaScript and save in `server/vertexshaderart/client/vsshaders.js`

 ### Options for the visualizer/editor

 The standalone visualizer/editor has a few options you can pass in on the URL.
 Options